-The energy we direct at children will be absorbed, internalized, and reflected back out.
+The energy we emit and direct at children will be absorbed, internalized, and reflected back out.
 This process is dynamic, instant, and implicit especially when you consider the following:

 - The quality of attachment between the primary caregiver and the child during the critical and sensitive period of a baby’s development becomes the blueprint for all future relationships.
 (Attachment Theory by John Bowlby

 - Much of early human development and learning is done through implicit learning, that is learning from experience without intention or awareness